 Through this program, the district has replaced many processed foods on school lunch menus with locally grown, fresh produce.
-When it was launched in 2010, the St. Louis Post-Dispatch calls it a “progressive food program” that is the “envy of school districts around the region.”
+When it was launched in 2010, the St. Louis Post-Dispatch called it a “progressive food program” that is the “envy of school districts around the region.”
 Read more.

 In August, 2009, the school district launched the MRH Chicken Project by establishing a coop and chicken run at the early childhood center, and populating it with 14 chickens.
 These chickens have been providing meaningful instruction for students from preschool through high school with regards to the life cycle, biology, nutrition, and care for the living world.
 In addition, the Chicken Project is a resource for community members wishing to raise their own chickens.
 Learn more: Check out the Chicken Fact Sheet, listen to the NPR story about the chickens, or purchase a book on chickens published by student “chickenologists.”

 Blue Devil Bees

 Like the MRH chickens, the bees are helping students learn about the natural world and about where food comes from, but they’re also learning about science and how to make and market products like honey, beeswax lip balm, and candles.
 The bees, located on MRH grounds at the Student Success Center, are managed by a middle school student bee club.
 Learn more: Check out the Bee Reference Guide.

 Walking School Bus